Bell-Textron Rocket Belt: James Bond’s Jetpack Never Quite Took Off For Military Use But Inspired The Ones That Will

 In 2022, paramedics with The Great North Air Ambulance Service (GNAAS) tested Gravity Industries jet suit in the Lake District of UK, showcasing some impressive footage (below) of the test flights.

 The jet suit, developed by inventor Richard Browning from Gravity Industries, has a ten-minute flight time and can travel up to 85mph.
-The jet pack is seen as ideal for mountain rescues, and other previously inaccessible locations.
+The jet pack is seen as ideal for mountain rescues, and reaching other previously inaccessible locations.

 Last year, the British Royal Navy also began trialing jet suits from Gravity Industries with Royal Marines performing flying tests in the English Channel for future boarding situations.
 The footage (below) is impressive and could be a scene from a James Bond movie itself.